xxc3nsoredxx/xxc3nsoredxx/pico/README.rst

 --------------------

-This is the pre-Hello World example which just binks the onboard LED in the pico.
+This is the pre-Hello World example which just binks the onboard LED in the Pico.
 Nothing fancy, but a great sanity check for the toolchain.

 .. code:: C
    :number-lines: